Rochelle D. Schwartz-Bloom

 Transient Cerebral Ischemia & GABA Neurotransmission awarded by National Institutes of Health (Principal Investigator).
 2000 to 2006

 Lipkus, IM, Schwartz-Bloom, R, Kelley, MJ, and Pan, W. "A preliminary exploration of college smokers' reactions to nicotine dependence genetic susceptibility feedback."
-Nicotine & tobacco research : official journal of the Society for Research on Nicotine and Tobacco 17.3 (March 2015): 337-343.
+Nicotine & Tobacco Research 17.3 (March 2015): 337-343.
 Full Text

 Godin, EA, Wormington, SV, Perez, T, Barger, MM, Snyder, KE, Richman, LS, Schwartz-Bloom, R, and Linnenbrink-Garcia, L. "A Pharmacology-Based Enrichment Program for Undergraduates Promotes Interest in Science."
 CBE life sciences education 14.4 (January 2015): ar40-.
 Full Text Open Access Copy